peacecorps/mapping-toolkit/README.md

 [Basics of Geodata and Open Mapping,] (https://www.youtube.com/watch?v=LZaa8jIUDVY) Max Richman for Tech Change on Youtube.
 January 20, 2015.

 ##OSM Tools

+[Field Papers] (http://fieldpapers.org/) allow you to print an atlas, record what you see in the world through street mapping, and upload the data to OpenStreetMap.

 [Maps.me] (http://maps.me/en/home) allows you to download fast, detailed and completely offline maps for mobile devices.